cronvel/spellcast/doc/story.md

 * url `string` (optional) if set this is the URL of the music to play, else the client should stop playing music

 If the content is a string, it contains the *url* of the music.

+<a name="ref.scenario.scene.next-style"></a>
+### [next-style]

+* types: parameter
+* attribute style: none
+* content type: string

+It is used to style the next-list, i.e. display buttons inline, or one per line, compact, etc...

+Its content is a string, where:
+* *auto*: (default) let the client decide how to style it
+* *inline*: all choices are on the same line, if possible
+* *smallInline*: same than inline, with smaller buttons
+* *list*: one choice per line
+* *smallList*: same than list, with smaller buttons